Brane105/Brane105/README.md

 - 👋 Hi, I’m @Brane105
 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on anything that can teach me (otherway around i m NOOB here)
+- 💞️ I’m looking to collaborate on anything that can teach me
 - 📫 How to reach me no return value /kidding just check me and AKA-luci

 <!---